Joshua Miele: Education

 Miele said he gained an awareness of the "design and assumptions" of the world while studying at Berkeley's Moffitt Library (pictured).

 Before moving to California for university, Miele's only significant encounter with other blind people was at a camp for blind youth in Vermont.
-At Berkeley, he studied with other visually impaired students and described going through classes with "almost no negative experiences" with his professors.
+At Berkeley, he studied with other visually impaired students and went through his studies almost without any negative interactions with professors.
 He spent time in a study center for blind students in the basement of Berkeley's Moffitt Library, nicknamed "The Cave", where he recalls gaining awareness of "design and assumptions" and seeing how design choices in the world were shaped by "ableist thought behind who's in control of the tools that we use, whether those tools are intersection controls or building entrances or computer technology."
 Initially desiring to be a rocket scientist, Miele took an internship at NASA.
 One semester prior to graduation, he paused his education to work at Berkeley Systems, then a start-up developing Macintosh computer software to be accessible to blind people; he was hired to perform software testing and technical support for their OutSpoken screen reader software and took on more responsibilities such as technical writing and marketing for the product.

-Miele returned to university to finish his physics degree and completed a summer internship at the Smith-Kettlewell Eye Research Institute in San Francisco, where he designed and developed accessible technology for visually impaired people.
+Miele returned to university to finish his physics degree and completed a summer internship at the Smith-Kettlewell Eye Research Institute (SKERI) in San Francisco, where he designed and developed accessible technology for visually impaired people.
 When Berkeley Systems was sold in 1996, Miele debated whether he should start a company or pursue a PhD in policymaking.
-His mentor from Smith-Kettlewell, Bill Gerrey, recommended Miele work as a scientist and obtain a degree in experimental psychology instead.
+His mentor from SKERI, Bill Gerrey, recommended Miele work as a scientist and obtain a degree in experimental psychology instead.
 Miele then began a PhD in psychoacoustics at Berkeley.
 His studies focused on auditory motion perception—perception of the direction and speed in which sounds are traveling through hearing.
 Through his studies he worked with the numerical computation software package MATLAB to develop tools for reproducing graphical information created by MATLAB, such as bar charts, in auditory and tactile formats.